-To host a successful banquet, you should carefully plan the guest list in advance.
-In principle, you should try to achieve a balance in the numbers, genders, and statuses of guests.
-No one present should have a higher rank than the guest of honor.
+To host a successful banquet, one should carefully plan the guest list in advance.
+The number and rank of guests must be considered first, as no one present should have a higher rank than the guest of honor.

-• Timing
+Timing

 Invitations should be sent out two weeks in advance.
-Whenever possible, formal banquets should not be held on weekends, public holidays, or traditional festivals for family gatherings.
+Official banquets should not be held on weekends or public holidays, whenever possible.

-• Venue
+Venue

-Hosting a banquet at your residence shows sincerity and warmth.
-If another venue is chosen, you should take into consideration its facilities, suitability, and convenience.
+Hosting a banquet at one's residence shows sincerity and warmth.
+If another venue is used, one should take into consideration its facilities, suitability, and convenience.

-• Invitations
+Invitations

-Examples of invitations can be found on pages 5-8.
-The RSVP in the lower left corner of a Western-style invitation comes from the French expression répondez s'il vous plaît, which means "please reply" in English.
+Examples of invitations can be found on figures 1-4.
+The RSVP in the lower left corner of a Western-style invitation comes from the French expression of répondez s'il vous plaît which means "please reply" in English.

-• Menu and guest list
+Menu and guest list